u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/payment_terms.rst

 for every computed *due date*.

-This makes for easier :doc:`follow-ups </applications/finance/accounting/payments/follow_up>` and :doc:`reconciliation </applications/finance/accounting/bank/reconciliation>` since Odoo takes each
-due date into account, rather than just the balance due date.
+This makes for easier :doc:`follow-ups </applications/finance/accounting/payments/follow_up>` and :doc:`reconciliation </applications/finance/accounting/bank/reconciliation>` since Thrive Bureau ERP takes each due date into account, rather than just the balance due date.
 It also helps to get an accurate :ref:`aged receivable report <customer-invoices/aging-report>`.